nimiCurtis/bagtool/README.md

 ### Main Tool - Process

-The main tool of this package is the process tool, which process ROS bag files from a given folder path and saving the data in usefull formats and structures for future works.
+The main tool of this package is the process tool, which process ROS bag files from a given folder path and saving the data in useful formats and structures for future works.

 #### You can use the tool in two ways: